DevilRep/fifteen-puzzle-core/README.md

 * Support moving a few cells in one line in the same time
 * Readonly access to all cells outside the Field
 * Handler for win in the Field
+* Different kind of shuffling
+* Moving cells instead of recreating while starting a new game
+* Settings to start a custom game (different field size, etc)
+* Image instead of numbers in cells

 ## License